 You can also tell us about your accident using the online form or online chat here on this website.
 Your consultation is completely free, and there is no obligation on your part to hire us after you talk to us.

 If we decide to proceed with a case, you will pay no attorney fees unless you win your case.
 This, either through a settlement approved by you, or by a lawsuit.

 The experienced personal injury attorneys at Abels & Annes, P.C. in Chicago have built a strong reputation for providing our clients with the help they need when they need it.
 Let us get to work for you.

-If you have been injured in a backover accident, call Abels & Annes, P.C. today at (855) LAW-CHICAGO or Contact Us online for a free case consultation.
+If you have injuries from a backover accident, call Abels & Annes, P.C. today at (312) 924-7575.
+Or Contact Us online for a free case consultation.